dobsondev/dobsondev-shortcodes/readme.md

 # Changelog

-## 1.1.1
+## 1.1

 **New Features**

+* Added shortcode for displaying GitHub repository README.md files (1.1.0)
-* Added shortcode for displaying GitHub repository file contents.
+* Added shortcode for displaying GitHub repository file contents (1.1.1)

 **Bug Fixes**

+* Added some documentation that was missing (1.1.0)
+* Added the tags for tested up to WordPress 4.1.1 (1.1.0)
-* Changed some documentation errors.
+* Changed some documentation errors (1.1.1)
+* Fixed a return error in the GitHub README and GitHub File Contents shortcodes (1.1.2)

 ## 1.1.0